 If you haven’t met your legal duties, you may first get a warning letter with a deadline for you to meet your duties.
 Call the phone number on your letter or email CandE@autoenrol.tpr.gov.uk and we’ll tell you what you need to do to meet your legal duties.
 If you don’t meet your duties within the deadline you may be sent a statutory notice.

 A statutory notice will tell you to comply with your duties and / or pay any contributions you have missed or are late in paying.
-We may also estimate and charge interest on unpaid contributions and tell you to calculate and / or pay unpaid contributions.
+We may tell you that you must pay both your own and your staff member's unpaid contributions.
 It is important that you take action to meet your duties within the time frame, or you may be issued a penalty notice.